satRdays/satRdays/content/blog/2019-newcastle.md

 [Jumping Rivers](https://www.jumpingrivers.com) gives a guaranteed £100 sponsorship to all SatRdays conference.
 Just complete https://www.jumpingrivers.com/q/satrdays/

-# What did our visitors think of the event?

-## Breakdown of typeform answers
+# Feedback from attendees

+Shortly after the event, we sent a short survery to attendees to collect feedback.

+## General feedback

+Here's a quick plot of the general feedback.
+We asked attendees to answer the following questions from 1-7 where 7 was a strongly positive response ("Extrememly likely/useful) and 1 was strongly negative. ("Not atall likely/useful).

+## Favourite things

+Keynotes, variety of talks, atmosphere "friendly, chilled, relaxed, comfortable"

+## Suggestions for improvement

+Workshops/interactive sessions

+Timings

+Food - set expectations  labelling vegan (coeliac, vegetarian), communication There were no provisions for dietary requirements (gluten free, lactose free) this is really frustrating when I've paid just as much as everyone else but I have to go and get my own lunch elsewhere - also meaning that I missed out on time chatting to other attendees.
+Put something in the registration form so that you can cater for these kinds of things.
+Collect special dietary info from participants

+Perhaps include an online crib sheet for those who are newer to the language, then have a symbol and a number on the presentation when there is a technical phrase/jargon so people can quickly understand what a particular thing is

 # Closing remarks
 We had so much fun at SatRday Newcastle 2019, that we've already started planning the next one!
 [SatRday Newcastle 2020](https://newcastle2020.satrdays.org) will be on April 4th.
 Hope to see you there!